devrim-1283/Internship-Dictonary/Marmara_Turk_and_Global_Turk_Internship/README.md

   - User-friendly interface.
   - Removable disk support and logging.

+###  3. Bank Report Analysis

+   - **Purpose**: To analyze incoming bank reports and calculate the total daily transaction amount.
+   - **Technologies Used**:
+       - **Python**: The main programming language of the project.
+       - **PyQt5**: Used for creating the user interface.
+       - **Pandas**: A data analysis library used for processing report data and exporting to Excel files.
+   - **Features**:
+       - Calculates daily transaction totals from bank reports.
+       - Allows exporting the analysis results to an Excel file.
+       - User-friendly interface.

 ## Contact

 If you have any questions or feedback, please contact me: